-Analysis of options: The following three buttons provide shortctuts to option analysis commands available in the Analysis Menu:
+Analysis of options: The following three buttons provide shortcuts to option analysis commands available in the Analysis Menu:

-- ±1 Plus-minus-1 analysis: Investigating the effects of changing basic option values by one step up and down. - Selective explanation: Identifying particular advantages and disadvantages of an option. - △ Compare options...: Comparing an option with some other options. - Undo: Undo the last option-editing operation. - Redo: Redo the last undone options-editing operation.
+- [±]1 Plus-minus-1 analysis: Investigating the effects of changing basic option values by one step up and down. - Selective explanation: Identifying particular advantages and disadvantages of an option. - \triangle Compare options...: Comparing an option with some other options.